millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

 PageRank Centrality
 -------------------

-For the next part of the lab we are going to explore how Google and other companies actually determine the importance of pages through PageRank Centrality.
+For the next part of the lab, we are going to explore how Google and other companies actually determine the importance of pages through PageRank Centrality.
-Consider, the network below that we will define as network B.
+For the next part of the lab consider the network below.

 .. image:: _static/directed_network_gprime.png
         :align: center